TeamReposit/api-docs/source/index.html.md

 > Make sure to replace `reallySecureApiKey` with your API key.

+<aside class="warning">API keys are designed to map to a single lettings agency.
+If you are integrating a system that has a concept of organisations/agencies then each one would need to use it's own api key; they would need to create an account with us first and enter their api key into your system.</aside>
 Reposit requires you to have an API key to allow access to the API.
 Getting an API key is simple:

 1. [Register](https://reposit.co.uk/register/) an agency or landlord account ([Click here](https://demo.reposit.co.uk/register/) if you'd like to make a demo account for testing).